Eating in Egypt

 In Arab countries shoes are considered unclean.
 Remove your shoes before entering an Egyptian home or before entering a mosque.
-When sitting, keep your shoes flat on the floor to avoid showing others the bottoms of your shoes.
+When sitting, keep your feet flat on the floor or tucked under you sitting cross-legged to avoid showing others the bottoms of your feet or bottoms of your shoes.

 Segregating the Sexes

 Although Egypt’s larger cities (Cairo, Alexandria, Aswan, Luxor…) are thoroughly modern, there are still many of the old customs in Egypt — indeed, in many Muslim countries.
 Men and women are more comfortable in gender-segregated groups.
 In practice, this means that men tend to socialize mainly with other men and women tend to remain in the home.
 Younger Egyptians mix socially, but older, more traditional Egyptians tend to naturally segregate themselves.